Pavillon de Flore: 19th century

-The structure formed the corner edifice of a combined Louvre Palace and Tuileries Palace complex until the Palais des Tuileries was destroyed during the Paris Commune insurrection in 1871.
+The structure formed the corner edifice of a combined Louvre Palace and Tuileries Palace complex until the Tuileries was destroyed during the Paris Commune insurrection in 1871.
 On May 23, 1871, incendiary fires set by twelve members of the revolutionary Paris Commune inflicted severe damage to the Tuileries.
 The Pavillon de Flore, which was less damaged than the rest of the palace, was restored by Lefuel between 1874 and 1879 with a brand-new north façade.
 The second floor again caught fire in October 1880 and was subsequently restored.
 The nearby ruins of the Tuileries Palace were eventually pulled down in 1882 during the French Third Republic.
 As a consequence, the Pavillon de Flore and the Pavillon de Marsan are the only portions of the Tuileries complex still in existence.
 Since the Tuileries' axis was not aligned with the rest of the Louvre including the Grande Galerie, the Pavillon de Flore remains at a slight angle (6.33°) to the immediately adjacent wing.

-After the Paris City Hall was also arsoned at the end of the Commune in May 1871, the Municipal Council of Paris and Prefect of the Seine first moved to the Luxembourg Palace across the Seine, but they had to leave that building in 1878 as the French Senate prepared to move back from their previous temporary location in the Palace of Versailles, and relocated for several years in the aile de Flore of the Louvre.
+After the Paris City Hall was also arsoned at the end of the Commune in May 1871, the Municipal Council of Paris and Prefect of the Seine first moved to the Luxembourg Palace across the Seine, but they had to leave that building in 1878 as the Senate prepared to move back from their previous temporary location in the Palace of Versailles, and relocated for several years in the aile de Flore of the Louvre.
 The new City Hall was formally inaugurated on 13 July 1882 but it took significantly longer to finish the interior works, with some ceremonial rooms only completed in 1906.
 While in the Louvre the Municipal Council's meetings were held in Napoleon III's unfinished Salle des Etats of the Pavillon des Sessions, from 1878 to 1883.
-The Bibliothèque de l'hôtel de ville de Paris left the Louvre in 1887 to its current City Hall location.
+The Bibliothèque de l'hôtel de ville de Paris left the Louvre in 1887 for its current City Hall location.
 The offices of the Prefecture and apartment of Préfet Eugène Poubelle remained in the Pavillon de Flore until 1893, when they were replaced by the Ministry of Colonies, despite a 1883 order (décret) that had transferred the entire aile de Flore to the museum.